[NEW] Tsukiji Market Tour and Sushi Making Deluxe Course

-While visiting the energetic Tsukiji, you will purchase fresh tuna to enjoy in a sushi-making experience.
-Once purchased, it is time for the sushi experience!
+After visiting the energetic Tsukiji, it is time for the sushi experience!

 To start the program, participants will learn all about the culture of sushi and practice the hygiene techniques necessary to prevent contamination.
 Your instructor will also tell you a little about the history of the cuisine, and how it has come to be as it is today.